javierip/structured-programming-C/project-game-pong/02-simple-visual-studio/README.md

 6. The AI scores when the ball goes past your paddle
 7. First player to reach 5 points wins!

-## Compilation
+## 🔧 Compilation

-### Using Visual Studio (Recommended)
+### Using Visual Studio (Windows - Recommended)

-This project includes Visual Studio solution and project files for easy compilation:
+This project includes complete Visual Studio solution and project files for professional development:

 1. **Open the solution:**
    - Double-click `PongGame.sln` to open in Visual Studio